atk4/data/docs/conditions.rst

 .. php:class:: Scope

+Scope object has a single defined junction (AND or OR) and can contain multiple children of Condition and/or Scope objects referred to as components.
-Scope can contain multiple Condition and Scope objects joined by either AND or OR therfore making possible creating Model scopes with deep nested conditions, e.g ((Name like 'ABC%' and Country = 'US') or (Name like 'CDE%' and (Country = 'DE' or Surname = 'XYZ')))
+This makes creating Model scopes with deep nested conditions possible, e.g ((Name like 'ABC%' and Country = 'US') or (Name like 'CDE%' and (Country = 'DE' or Surname = 'XYZ')))

 Scope can be created using Scope::create method from array or joining Condition objects::

+   // $condition1 will be used as child-component
 	$condition1 = Condition::create('name', 'like', 'ABC%');

+   // $condition1 will be used as child-component
 	$condition2 = Condition::create('country', 'US');

+   // $scope1 is created using AND as junction and $condition1 and $condition2 as components
 	$scope1 = Scope::mergeAnd($condition1, $condition2);

 	$condition3 = Condition::create('country', 'DE');
 	$condition4 = Condition::create('surname', 'XYZ');

+   // $scope2 is created using OR as junction and $condition3 and $condition4 as components
 	$scope2 = Scope::mergeOr($condition3, $condition4);

 	$condition5 = Condition::create('name', 'like', 'CDE%');

+   // $scope3 is created using AND as junction and $condition5 and $scope2 as components
 	$scope3 = Scope::mergeAnd($condition5, $scope2);

+   // $scope is created using OR as junction and $scope1 and $scope3 as components
 	$scope = Scope::mergeOr($scope1, $scope3);